Arnold Field (Tennessee): Exhibits

+Museum

 The exhibits of the Veterans' Museum stem from donations by organizations and individuals.

-Outside exhibits of the museum are an A-7 Corsair II, a USMC CH-46E helicopter, and military vehicles.

 The 8,900 ft2 (827 m2) indoor exhibition displays items ranging from military vehicle displays and uniforms to photographs, personal and official letters, diaries, technical publications, divisional histories, videos and other military memorabilia.

 Murals painted by Ernie Berke and photographs of 72 crews are also displayed.